VIEW CENTURIES OF ROCK ART

 Directions: Head west on Highway 191 south for 4 miles and turn left at the sign for Sand Island.
 At the bottom of the hill, you will see another sign noting the Sand Island Petroglyph to the right.
 After turning right, drive 0.2 miles to the parking near a chain link fence.
 You can walk up a short path to more closely view the rock art panel.

 Special Considerations: Please consider the many Native American connections this site holds.
 Honor past generations and future ones by visiting respectfully.
-As with any rock art panel, you can visit with respect by refraining from touching the rock art or adding your own.
+Please Visit With Respect.
+Refrain from touching the rock art or adding your own.

 Here are some of our favorite figures on the panel.
 How many can you find?
 What do you think the images represent?